rvm/rvm-site/README.md

 You can see the documentation live online at <https://rvm.io/>.

+## Quick corrections

+For small changes like single wording fixes it is enough to use github builtin editor, navigate to https://github.com/wayneeseguin/rvm-site/, find the page to fix and press the **Edit** button, try to give meaningfull description so it is easier to understand why this change is needed.

 ## Get the Site Running Locally

 If you're going to help you'll first need to get the site running locally.
 Start by forking the repository and cloning the fork.

 ## Requirements

-The site requires that you have at least ruby 1.9.2-p136 running in your environment.
-(Although you can manually use something else, this is what is setup in the `.rvmrc` file currently.)
+The site requires that you have at least ruby 1.9.3-p194 running in your environment, currently used version is listed in Gemfile

 You can do this with RVM by typing the following at the command line:

-    rvm install 1.9.2
+    rvm use . --install --create

-rvm-site requires a few gems that can be found in rvm-site.gems, including:
+rvm-site requires a few gems that can be found in `Gemfile`, including:

 - [Compass](http://compass-style.org/)
 - [HAML](http://haml-lang.com/) ([SASS](http://sass-lang.com/) is bundled with this Gem)